akuefler/akuefler.github.io/pca_blog.md

 After a bit of playing around with our visualization, a few things should become apparent.

 First, each rotation’s PC’s line up beautifully with the data, as one would expect from this surrogate dataset.
 If you rotate the data-disc to be edge-on, you’ll see that data-points and PC’s all fall in a straight line.
-If we want to fuzzy-up the disc with the noise function provided in pca_disc, we may lose our straight line, but the PC’s will still point across the breadth of the data, as we would hope.
+If we want to fuzzy-up the disc with the _noise()_ function provided in _pca/_disc_, we may lose our straight line, but the PC’s will still point across the breadth of the data, as we would hope.

 ![disc and PC's](https://github.com/akuefler/akuefler.github.io/blob/master/images/PCA_images/noisedisc_w_axes.png?raw=true)
 ![dic and PC's, lined up](https://github.com/akuefler/akuefler.github.io/blob/master/images/PCA_images/noisedisc_w_axes_edgeon.png?raw=true)